Asylum Lawyer in Greensboro

 Common next steps after receiving asylum include:

-Rights of Asylum Seekers
+Rights & Responsibilities of Asylum Seekers

-Some key rights and responsibilities for asylum seekers include:
+Key rights and responsibilities include:

-- Responsibility to attend appointments: You must appear at all scheduled interviews, biometrics appointments, and court hearings.
+- Responsibility to attend appointments: You must appear at all scheduled interviews, biometrics appointments, and immigration court hearings.

 - Community assistance programs: Food, clothing, and basic needs support for newcomers.